-If you are still struggling to make a decision on if you should buy a nappy bin, here are some of the many benefits of using one:
+If you are still struggling to make a decision on if you should buy a nappy bin, here are some of the many benefits of using a nappy bin:

-- Keep bad smells at bay by sealing and trapping odours
+- Keep smells at bay by sealing and trapping odours

 - They take up a very small amount of space